 Bring to the boil, lower the heat, put on a lid, and simmer gently for about 8 minutes.
 Then drain off the water into a measuring jug and reserve.
 Transfer the haddock to a dish, cover with foil and keep it warm and rinse out the frying pan.
 Now, using the same pan, melt 25g of the butter and soften the onion in it for 5 minutes.
 Next stir in the curry powder and let it cook for a minute or so, then stir in the measured rice and add 225 ml of the haddock cooking water.

 Stir once, then when it comes up to simmering point, cover with a tight-fitting lid and cook, very gently, for 15 minutes or until the rice grains are tender.
 When the rice has been cooking for 10 minutes, remove and discard the skins from the fish and flake the flesh.
 Then, when the rice is ready, remove the lid and take the pan off the heat.
 Next fork in the flaked fish, hard-boiled eggs, parsley, lemon juice and the remaining 25g butter then cover the pan with a folded tea towel and replace it on a very gentle heat for 5 minutes.

 Season to taste and tip the kedgeree quickly into a hot serving dish and serve immediately.

-You can watch how to make kedgeree in our Online Cookery School Video on the right
+You can watch how to make kedgeree in our Online Cookery School Video just click the image to play.

 You will need a Delia Online Little Gem Frying Pan (heavy gauge aluminum, 20cm x 4.5cm with a base measurement of 17cm, or similar)